 Life On Board

 Sailing on Shtandart gives you a unique opportunity to personally experience the life of an 18th century sailor.
-At the same time, being a replica of the 18th century frigate, Shtandart offers modern levels of comfort and safety.
+At the same time, in spite of being a replica of the 18th century frigate, Shtandart offers modern levels of comfort and safety.

 At sea

-Upon arrival on the ship each person is assigned to a watch.
+Upon arrival on the ship, each person is assigned to a watch.
 There are three watches.
-They are named after the frigate’s masts: Fore mast watch, Main mast watch and Mizzen mast watch.
+They are named after the frigate’s masts: Fore mast watch, Main mast watch, and Mizzen mast watch.
 Watch changes happen every four hours.
-During watch time you will get an opportunity to act as a lookout, a helmsman, you will learn how to work with the sails and develop various maritime skills under the supervision of our experienced instructors.
+During watch time you will get an opportunity to act as a lookout or a helmsman, you will learn how to work with the sails, and develop various maritime skills under the supervision of our experienced instructors.

-After four hours of your watch you do four hours on the stand by watch, taking part in the ship’s maintenance work and, if necessary, helping the watch keepers.
+After four hours of active duty, your watch becomes the stand-by watch for the next 4 hours.
+During the stand-by watch, you can take part in the ship’s maintenance work and, if necessary, help the active watch.
 Four hours after this is your rest time.

 Fore watchMain watchMizzen watch